meshr-net/meshr_win32/readme.txt

    Meshr is a free open source software for creating and popularization of mesh networks.
-The main goals of Meshr are to make Internet available to as much number of people as possible all over the world and to make communication between people free and depend only on mesh network participents.
-To reach this goal it makes available easy to use cross-platform versions of Freifunk Openwrt firmwares for international community.
+The main goals of Meshr are to make Internet available to as much number of people as possible all over the world, to make communication between people free and depend only on mesh network members and to make free and accurate Wi-Fi positioning.
+To reach these goals it makes available easy to use zero-configuration cross-platform versions of Freifunk Openwrt firmwares for international community.
 Meshr is an open and independent project.
    Everyone is welcome to contribute.